firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ## Create a new project

-1. Create a new empty folder
+1. Create a new empty folder.

    ```shell
    mkdir chat-with-a-pdf
    cd chat-with-a-pdf
    ```

-1. Initialize a new TypeScript project
+1. Initialize a new TypeScript project.

    ```shell
    npm init -y